santiagonar1/tum-tastic-thesis/src/tum-tastic-thesis.typ

   set heading(numbering: "1.1")

   show heading.where(level: 1): it => {
-    // For each chapter we need to reset the equation, figure. counter(math.equation).update(0)
+    // For each chapter we need to reset these counters:. counter(math.equation).update(0)
     counter(figure.where(kind: image)).update(0)
     counter(figure.where(kind: table)).update(0)
     counter(figure.where(kind: raw)).update(0)
+    counter(figure.where(kind: "algorithm")).update(0)

     set text(font: tum-font, size: font-sizes.h1)
     v(2em)